substrait-io/substrait/site/docs/types/named_structs.md

 * A Struct type
 * A list of names for the fields in the Struct, in depth-first search order

 The depth-first search order for names arises from the the ability to nest Structs within other types.
-All struct fields must be named, even nested fields.
+All Struct fields must be named, even nested fields.

 Named Structs are most commonly used to model the schema of Read relations.

-> Note: In this page Structs are annotated with names for readabilty.
-> In practice Structs do not contain name information.

 ## Determining Names
 When producing/consuming names for a NamedStruct, some types require special handling: